 Seam rippers for embroidery

-Factors separate a standard seam ripper and a one used for embroidery are the blade’s sharpness and a good grip for stability.
+Factors that separate a standard seam ripper and a one used for embroidery are the blade’s sharpness and a good grip for stability.

 A sharper blade will cut through threads seamlessly while a duller blade will require more effort and has more chance of damaging the fabric.
 Some ripper blades are sharp, but surgical blades are much sharper.
 The Ultima razor-sharp surgical blades will make short work of any threads or seams.